Statutes and regulations

 - A student enrolled at least half time

-- A member of a household responsible for a dependent child
+- A member of a unit responsible for a dependent child

 - Responsible for the care of an incapacitated person